 Extend UPF to achieve

 Report the identity and link with adjacent DetNet nodes through N4 interface.

-Editor's note：It is FFS how the UPF information about the identification and link of adjacent DetNet nodes information is reported and whether this reporting impacts the PCF and TSCTSF.
+The UPF reports the identification and link of adjacent DetNet nodes information to the SMF on the N4 interface.
+And the SMF forwards the information to the NEF.
+There are no impacts on the PCF and TSCTSF.

 6.2.5 Solution evaluation